Baron Hampton

 Baron Hampton, of Hampton Lovett and of Westwood in the County of Worcester, is a title in the Peerage of the United Kingdom.
 It was created in 1874 for the Conservative politician Sir John Pakington, 1st Baronet.

-First Baron Hampton
+History

 John Somerset Pakington (1799–1880) had previously represented Droitwich in the House of Commons, and had served as Secretary of State for War, and as First Lord of the Admiralty.
-Pakington had been created a Baronet of Westwood Park in 1846.
-Born John Somerset Russell, he had assumed by Royal licence the surname of Pakington in lieu in 1830, on inheriting the estates of his maternal uncle Sir John Pakington, 8th and last Baronet, of Ailesbury.
+He had been created a Baronet of Westwood Park in 1846.
+Born John Somerset Russell, he had assumed by royal licence the surname of Pakington in lieu in 1830, on inheriting the estates of his maternal uncle Sir John Pakington, 8th and last Baronet, of Ailesbury.
 He died aged 81.

-Second Baron Hampton

-The first Lord Hampton was succeeded in 1880 by his eldest son, John Slaney Pakington (1826–1893), the second Baron, then aged 54.
-Upon his death, aged 67 in 1893, the title passed to the second Baron's half-brother.
+The first Lord Hampton was succeeded in 1880 by his eldest son, John Slaney Pakington (1826–1893), the second Baron, then aged 53.
+Upon his death, aged 66 in 1893, the title passed to the second Baron's half-brother.